strapi/documentation/docs/user-docs/latest/media-library/organizing-assets-with-folders.md

 ## Browsing folders

 By default, the Media Library displays folders and assets created at the root level.
-Double-clicking a folder navigates to this folder, and displays the following elements:
+Clicking a folder navigates to this folder, and displays the following elements:

 - the folder title (1)
 - the number of subfolders and assets (2) the current folder contains